Abhishek009/spark-config-viewer/README.md

-# spark-config-viewer
+# Spark-Config-Viewer

-Spark Configuration Explorer
+This is a simple React web application to display Apache Spark configurations, categorized and searchable.